River Lady: Production

 The novel was published in 1942, the New York Times calling it a "first rate story with no apparent marks of collaboration on it."

 When Lloyd left the studio, Universal kept rights to the novel.
 In 1946 the project was re-activated when it was assigned to producing-writing team of Michael Fessier and Ernest Pagano.
-They said the stars would be Yvonne de Carlo and Rod Cameron, who had just appeared in Fessier-Pagano's Frontier Gal (1945).
+They said the stars would be Yvonne De Carlo and Rod Cameron, who had just appeared in Fessier-Pagano's Frontier Gal (1945).

 The Hollywood Reporter reported that Ann Blyth was originally cast in River Lady, probably as "Stephanie Morrison", Helena Carter's character.
-DeCarlo and Duryea had previously appeared together in the Universal film Black Bart, also directed by Sherman.
+De Carlo and Duryea had previously appeared together in the Universal film Black Bart, also directed by Sherman.
 According to Universal press materials, the boat used in River Lady was originally built in 1929 for the silent version of Show Boat.
 Filming started April 1947.
 Shot in Technicolor the film was one of Universal's most expensive productions of the year.